-(Mark One) ✓ OUARTERLY REPORT PURSUANT T O SECTION 13 OR 15(d) OF THE SE ECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended Ma OR 1, 2027 ☐ TRANSITION REPORT PURSUANT T ECURITIES EXCHANGE ACT OF 1934 I KANSIIION REPORT FURSUANT I ' , For the transition period from Commission File Number: 001 ProKidney Co (Exact Name of Registrant as Specified Cayman Islands · 98-1586514 ( State or other jurisdiction o incorporation or organization (I.R.S.
-Employer 2000 Frontis Plaza Blvd., S Identification No.) Winston-Salem, NC 27103 (Address of principal executive of (Zip Code) Registi ant's telephone number, including are ea code: (330) 999-7019 Securities registered pursuant to Section 12(b of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Class A ordinary shares, \$0.0001 par value per share PROK The Nasdaq Stock Market by Section 13 or 15(d) of the Securities Exchange Act of 1934 during and (2) has been subject to such filing requirements for the past 90 • • • The Data File required to be submitted pursuant to Rule 405 of Regular egistrant was required to submit such files).
-Yes $\boxtimes$ No $\square$ ation • er, a non-accelerated filer, smaller reporting company, or an emerging company," and "emerging growth company" in Rule 12b-2 of the Large accelerated filer $\Box$ Accelerated filer Non-accelerated filer 区 Smaller reporting company X Emerging growth company heck mark if the registrant has elected not to use the extended transition period for complying with any new or revised iniancial accounting standards provided pursua nt to Section 13(a) of the Exchange Act. □ Indicate by check mark whether the registrant nt to Section 13(a) of the Exchange Act. $\Box$ e of the Exchange Act).
-Yes □ No ⊠ nt to Section 13(a) of the Exchange Act. $\Box$ 2 of the Exchange Act).
-Yes □ No ⊠ Shares Outstanding as of May 10, 2024 Indicate by check mark whether the registrant nt to Section 13(a) of the Exchange Act. ☐ is a shell company (as defined in Rule 12b-2 230
+(Mark One) ☑ OUARTERLY R EPORT PURSUANT TO SECTIO N 13 OR 15(d) OF THE SI ECURITIES EXCHANGE ACT OF 1934 quarterly period ended Ju OR ☐ TRANSITION R EPORT PURSUANT TO SECTIO ECURITIES EXCHANGE ACT OF 1934 , the transition period from Col mmission File Number: 00 1-40300 oKidney C ne of Registrant as Specified - Cayman Islands 98-1586514 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 2000 Frontis Plaza Blvd., Suite 250 idealinearon 1 (0) Winston-Salem, NC 27103 (Address of principal executive offices) (336) 999-7019 (Zip Code) (Reg gistrant's telephone number, including area code) Securities register ed pursuant to Section 12(b) of the Act: Tit le of each class Trading Symbol(s) Name of each exchange on which registered Class A ordinary shares, \$0 PROK The Nasdaq Stock Market - • , , by Section 13 or 15(d) of the Securities Exchange Act of 1934 during, and (2) has been subject to such filing requirements for the past 9 - • we Data File required to be submitted pursuant to Rule 405 of Reguegistrant was required to submit such files).
+Yes \boxtimes No \square ılation er, a non-accelerated filer, smaller reporting company, or an emerging company," and "emerging growth company" in Rule 12b-2 of Large accelerated filer Accelerated filer Non-accelerated filer \boxtimes Smaller reporting company \boxtimes Emerging growth company X If an emerging gro owth company, indicate by check mark if g standards provided pursuant to Section use the extended transition period for complying with any new or npany (as defined in Rule 12b-2 2 of the Exchange Act).
+Yes □ No ⊠ revised financial accounting mark whether the registrant is a shell con P) ( revised financial accounting Indicate by check mark whether the registrant is a shell con of Stock Shares Outstanding as of August 9, 2024 revised financial accounting Indicate by check Class Shares Outstanding as of August 9, 2024 1,383